getsentry/sentry-docs/src/collections/_documentation/platforms/python/celery.md

 sentry_sdk.init(integrations=[CeleryIntegration()])
 ```

-Additionally, Sentry will set the transaction on the event to the task name, and it will improve the grouping for global Celery errors such as timeouts.
+Additionally, the Sentry Python SDK will set the transaction on the event to the task name, and it will improve the grouping for global Celery errors such as timeouts.
 <!-- ENDWIZARD -->